fdaPDE/.github/profile/README.md

 _Currently a new version of the library is under development, the documentation site refers to such development stage_

+## News

+The fdaPDE team will present a short course on physics-informed statistical learning at the International Workshop on Statistical Modeling ([IWSM25](https://iwsm2025.ie/)), taking place in Limerick, Ireland, on July 13, 2025.
+For details on the topics covered, visit [this link](https://iwsm2025.ie/programme/short-course/).

 ## Cite fdaPDE

 If you use fdaPDE for any scientific publication, please cite our project with: